Is it time for universal recognition of the right to a clean, healthy and sustainable environment?

 11h45 – Strategy brainstorm: ‘Universal recognition of a clean, healthy and sustainable environment: prospects for success and what next?’

 ‘Does the relationship between human rights and the environment matter at local level: the experience of environmental human rights defenders (EHRDs)’

 Video message from EHRDs (organised by UNEP)

 ‘Fishbowl’ format discussion

-The aim of this session will be to brainstorm around next steps, strategy, key messages, and desired outcomes: where should we be by the end of 2020, and how do we get there?
+The aim of this session was to brainstorm around next steps, strategy, key messages, and desired outcomes: where should we be by the end of 2020, and how do we get there?

 Introduction: John Knox, Professor of International Law, Wake Forest, and former UN Special Rapporteur on human rights and environment (video message)

 – Dr Vasilka Sancin, Member of the UN Human Rights Committee